and welcome to a new episode of our series German Prepositions Exposed – the series in which German prepositions will be exposed and cancelled.

 - I am going to Berlin.

-This is actually one of the most common mistakes of beginners .. they use nach for everything.
-Probably because it’s the first destination word they learn..
+Now, this is actually one of the most common mistakes of beginners – use nach for all locations.

 - Ich gehe nach die Kurs, dann gehe ich nach die Bibliothek und dann gehe ich nach die Kino.